yiisoft/yii2/docs/guide/tutorial-core-validators.md

 - `checkDNS`, whether to check whether the email's domain exists and has either an A or MX record.
   Be aware that this check may fail due to temporary DNS problems, even if the email address is actually valid.
   Defaults to false.
-- `enableIDN`, whether the validation process should take into account IDN (internationalized domain names).
+- `enableIdn`, whether the validation process should take into account IDN (internationalized domain names).
   Defaults to false.
 Note that in order to use IDN validation you have to install and enable the `intl` PHP extension, or an exception would be thrown.